XiaozhouCui/space-finder-backend/README.md

 - To add new IAM roles, create a method `initializeRoles`, need to get the the args from **AWS > IAM > Roles > Cognito_mytestidentitypoolAuth_Role > Trust relationship tab**
 - Once the roles are added, attach the roles to the identity pool in *AuthorizerWrapper.ts*, by adding a new method `initializeIdentityPoolWrapper`
 - Run `cdk deploy`, **SpaceFinderIdentityPool** should be created
+- Copy the *Space-finder.IdentityPoolId* from terminal after deploy, copy it to replace the `IDENTITY_POOL_ID` in *config.ts*
+- To test it locally, update *auth.test.ts* and run debug, `getBuckets()` should throw error *accessDenied*
+- Manually add user *joe.cui.2* to Group *admins* in AWS console, run debug again, it should return buckets list